Research Interests

 The role of issues and domestic politics in international conflict, human rights and repression,

-Data Collection Project
+Data Collection Project/External Funding

-The Sub-National Analysis of Repression Project (NSF Award #1626775), with K. Chad Clay, Christopher J. Fariss, and Reed M. Wood, co-PIs and Rebecca Cordell
+(NSF Award #1626775), with K. Chad Clay, Christopher J. Fariss, and Reed M. Wood, co-PIs and Rebecca Cordell

 Peer-Reviewed Publications